The Devil's Party: Plot

 Brother Joe, striking out with the ladies, exits the dinner, returns to the scene of the murder, impatient to solve the crime he believes was committed.
 Diamond and Sam, having realized he may expose them, corner him and push him off the roof to his death.

 Later that evening, Marty arrives on the scene and is upset his incompetent thugs have perpetrated the murders.
 The homicide bureau dismisses Joe's case as an accident, but Mike is unconvinced, and believes Joe's death is connected to the previous one.
 He is also guilt stricken he didn't accompany his brother to investigate his hunch on the incident that brought his death.

 Diamond and Sam rob a jewelry store, set off a bomb next to Marty's club, and send notes to Mike incriminating Marty.
 Mike takes the bait, loses control and tries to kill Marty, but Jerry stops him, and Mike is arrested.
 Marty refuses to press charges, and also confesses his involvement to Jerry.
 He explains to Jerry that he never intended any deaths to occur.

 Diamond and Sam plan to rob the Polar Gardensa popular ice skating ring, and force Marty to participate through kidnapping Helen who wisely informs Jerry of where she is going.
-Diamond and Sam alert Mike of the plan who they hope will kill Marty.
+Diamond and Sam alert Mike of the plan, hoping he will kill Marty.
 Mike again goes berserk, but Jerry again prevents Mike from killing Marty.
 In a shootout with the criminals, Marty dies taking a bullet intended for Mike.
 His death brings Mike and Helen together, and as Marty had requested, there is a playground built at Jerry's boys club in Marty's name.